 I think these are questions most new mother’s experience when faced with the enormous task of keeping a tiny human alive.
 But for me, my insecurities were being reinforced by society.

 That first day of just me and Oscar was eye-opening for me.
 Not only did I manage.
 I flourished.
 It was like I’d found what I was put on this earth to do.
 And as he grew older, bigger, more wiggly, we’ve only found more ways of dealing and coping with our day to day.
-It’s about the small adaptions.
+It’s about small adaptions.

 I put him on my lap and shuffle on my bum to get us downstairs in the morning.
 I use a baby carrier instead of a buggy.
 He helps me get him out of his cot and put him in and out of his walker by being good and patient and accepting it takes me a little longer than when Daddy does it.
 He’s grown up knowing no different.
 And I love the relationship my son and I have.

-Changing Peoples Perceptions Of Disabled Parents
+Changing Peoples Perceptions Of Being a Disabled Parent

 I started an Instagram account (mumsonaroll) dedicated to showcasing how our lives are not so different from any new mum at home with her child.
 I thought about what I would have liked to see and hear during my pregnancy.
 What would have made me feel better and comforted?
 I’ve shown how we do things in the hope of replacing ignorance with knowledge.